Cultural depictions of Medusa and Gorgons

 Central motive of the Medusa mosaic, 2nd century BCE, from Kos island, in the palace of the Grand Master of the Knights of Rhodes, in Rhodes city, island of Rhodes, Greece.

 Medusa and the other Gorgon sisters, Stheno and Euryale, have been featured in art and culture spanning from the days of ancient Greece to present day.
-Medusa is the most well-known of the three mythological monsters, having been variously portrayed as a monster, a protective symbol, a rallying symbol for liberty, and a sympathetic victim of rape and/or a curse.
+Medusa is the most well-known of the three mythological monsters, having been variously portrayed as a monster, a protective symbol, a rallying symbol for liberty, and a sympathetic victim of rape or a curse.

 The Gorgons are best known by their hair of living venomous snakes and ability to turn living creatures to stone.
 Medusa herself is an ancient icon that remains one of the most popular and enduring figures of Greek mythology.
 She continues to be recreated in pop culture and art, surpassing the popularity of many other mythological characters.
 Her likeness has been immortalized by artists including Leonardo da Vinci, Peter Paul Rubens, Caravaggio, Pablo Picasso, Auguste Rodin, and Benvenuto Cellini.

+Ancient Greece

+Medusa's image underwent visual transformations, each mirroring evolving conceptions of gender, power, and the monstrous feminine.
+The earliest depictions, appearing around the eighth century BCE, emphasize her monstrosity: large fierce eyes, a wide snarling mouth, fangs or tusks, and a frontal gaze meant to threaten the viewer with petrification, highlighting her function as an apotropaic image intended to avert evil.
+This Gorgon iconography, common on shields and temple pediments such as that of Artemis at Corfu, embodied primal fears and anxieties, and mirrored broader societal transformations as the wild feminine came to be associated with chaos and the need for control, coinciding with the transition from matriarchal to patriarchal structures.

+A transitional period then saw artists lessen Medusa's monstrosity, introducing more subtle, human-like, and passive elements, as in the red-figure krater attributed to the Villa Giulia Painter, which stripped her of her petrification powers.
+This shift occurred alongside increasingly stringent restrictions on women in Classical Greece, particularly under the laws of Solon, as elite women were confined to the domestic sphere and expected to embody passivity and beauty, making Medusa's growing passivity a direct reflection of women's diminishing agency and public presence.

+The most significant transformation came in the Classical period, when her grotesque features virtually vanished, replaced by idealized human proportions, with only serpents or wings, as in the Polygnotos pelike and the Medusa Rondanini, left as reminders of her mythical origins.
+No longer a terror to be conquered, she inspired sympathy rather than fear, reflecting both the Classical pursuit of idealized beauty and harmony and a growing cultural fascination with the emotional and psychological depths of mythological figures, much like Euripides' portrayal of Medea.